Ayyybel/Ayyybel/_posts/2025-08-14-blog rules.md

+I think this blog will have 2 main kinds of posts: essays and updates.
+Essays will follow the rules below, while updates are more casual, basically just Instagram posts.

 This is the set of rules I am making for my own personal blog.
 I think they serve a useful purpose in preserving and protecting the things I write from my future self, as well as creating guidelines to facilitate creating more.
-These are in no particular order.
-All rules should be followed, and if they aren't, tell me.
+These are in no particular order, and really only apply to my essays.

 ## Rule 1